Azrael484/RandomPasswordGen/README.md

 https://github.com/coding-boot-camp/friendly-parakeet

+The Normalize.css file is of the authorship of Necolas and can be found at: https://necolas.github.io/normalize.css/

+The .gitignore.txt file can be found at the Rutgers Coding Bootcamp GitLab repo: https://git.bootcampcontent.com/Rutgers-University/RUT-VIRT-FSF-PT-06-2023-U-LOLC/-/tree/main

 ## Help

 To ask any question regarding this Web app or its source code, feel free to write to me: